junkyurd/riscv_irdrop/README.md

-RTL and simulation code for RISC-V IRdrop testchip
+RTL and simulation code for RISC-V IRdrop testchip taped out using 28nm with 1GHz RISC-V clock frequency

+RISC-V used: OpenHWGroup cv32e40p RV32I

-Only sharable files are visible
+Only sharable files are included